-Microsoft Defender ATP provides the following capabilities:
+Microsoft Defender for Endpoint provides the following capabilities:

-- Advanced post-breach detection sensors: Microsoft Defender ATP sensors for Windows servers collect a vast array of behavioral signals.
+> Advanced post-breach detection sensors: Microsoft Defender ATP sensors for Windows servers collect a vast array of behavioral signals.

-- Analytics-based, cloud-powered post-breach detection: Microsoft Defender ATP quickly adapts to changing threats.
+> Analytics-based, cloud-powered post-breach detection: Microsoft Defender ATP quickly adapts to changing threats.
 It uses advanced analytics and big data.
 Microsoft Defender ATP is amplified by the power of the Intelligent Security Graph with signals across Windows, Azure, and Office to detect unknown threats.
 It provides actionable alerts and enables you to respond quickly.

-- Threat intelligence: Microsoft Defender ATP generates alerts when it identifies attacker tools, techniques, and procedures.
+> Threat intelligence: Microsoft Defender ATP generates alerts when it identifies attacker tools, techniques, and procedures.
 It uses data generated by Microsoft threat hunters and security teams, augmented by intelligence provided by partners.

 Microsoft Defender Security Center (https://securitycenter.windows.com) is the portal where you can access Microsoft Defender Advanced Threat Protection capabilities.
 It gives you and your security operations teams a single pane of glass experience to help secure your networks and endpoints.

-Azure Security Center gives you complete visibility and control over the security of hybrid cloud workloads, including compute, network, storage, identity, and application workloads.
-Azure Security Center (ASC) has two mains value proposition:
+Microsoft Defender for Cloud (formerly known as Azure Security Center) gives you complete visibility and control over the security of hybrid cloud workloads, including compute, network, storage, identity, and application workloads.
+Azure Security Center (ASC) has two main value propositions:

-- Cloud Security Posture Management (CSPM) – Helps you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).
+1) Cloud Security Posture Management (CSPM) – Helps you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).